The History and Risks of Reinforcement Learning and Human Feedback: The Origins of Reward Models: Costs vs. Rewards vs. Preferences

 \subsection{Implementing optimal utility}

-Modern reinforcement learning methods depend strongly on the Bellman equation~\citep{bellman1957markovian} to recursively compute estimates of reward-to-go, derived within closed environments that can be modeled as a Markov Decision Process (MDP)~\citep{sutton2018reinforcement}.
+Modern reinforcement learning methods depend strongly on the Bellman equation~\citep{bellman1957markovian, howard1960dynamic} to recursively compute estimates of reward-to-go, derived within closed environments that can be modeled as a Markov Decision Process (MDP)~\citep{sutton2018reinforcement}.
+These origins of RL are inspired by dynamic programming methods are were developed solely as optimal control techniques (i.e. RL did not yet exist).
 The MDP formulation provides theoretical guarantees of performance by structuring the environment as one with a non-changing distribution of state-actions. \begin{assumption} Optimal solutions to reward maximization problems exist. \end{assumption}

+The term reinforcement, coming from the psychology literature, became intertwined with modern methods afterwards in the 1960s as \textit{reinforcement learning}~\citep{MENDEL1970287, waltz1965}.
+Early work reinforcement learning utilized supervised learning of reward signals to solve tasks.
+Work from Harry Klopf reintroduced the notion of trial-and-error learning~\citep{klopf1972brain}, which is crucial to success the field saw in the 1980s and on.

-The algorithms used today continued to build within this formulation of RL as a tool to find optimal behaviors, but under looser conditions.
-The notion of temporal-difference (TD) learning was developed to aid agents in both the credit assignment and data collection problems, by directly updating the policy as new data is collected~\citep{tesauro1995temporal} (rather than updating from a large dataset of cumulative experience, which could be outdated via erroneous past value predictions).
-Q-learning, the basis for many modern forms of RL, learns a model via the Bellman equation that dictates how useful every state-action pair is with a TD update~\citep{watkins1992q}.
+Modern RL algorithms build within this formulation of RL as a tool to find optimal behaviors with trial-and-error, but under looser conditions.
+The notion of temporal-difference (TD) learning was developed to aid agents in both the credit assignment and data collection problems, by directly updating the policy as new data was collected~\citep{sutton1988learning}, a concept first applied successfully to Backgammon~\citep{tesauro1995temporal} (rather than updating from a large dataset of cumulative experience, which could be outdated via erroneous past value predictions).
+The method Q-learning, the basis for many modern forms of RL, learns a model via the Bellman equation that dictates how useful every state-action pair is with a TD update~\citep{watkins1992q}\footnote{The term ``Q'' is used in Q-learning to refer to a technical concept the Q-function, which maps from any state-action to a scalar estimate of future reward.
+A value-function maps from states to this same estimate.}.
 Crucially, these notions of provable usefulness through utility have only been demonstrated for domains cast as MDPs or addressed in tasks with a single closed-form reward function, such as prominent success in games with deep learning (DQN)~\citep{mnih2013playing}.
+Deep learning allowed the methods to ingest more data and work in high dimensionality environments.